flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 - **Memory copy**: Two functions that move memory around.
 The first one copies 32-byte blocks using a specialised opcode for this type of transfer (`LDMIA` to load and `SDMIA` to store) only once.
 The second one copies 2-byte or 4-byte blocks using repeated `LDRH/STRH` or `LDMIA/STMIA` opcodes, respectively.
 Thus, the second function is more flexible but not as fast.
 - **Sound**: Implements a complete MIDI sequencer!
 It includes many functions to control it.
 - **Power interface**: Shortcuts for resetting, clearing most of the RAM, halting the CPU until a certain event hits (V-blank or custom one) or switching to 'low-power mode'.
 - **Multi-boot**: Uploads a program to another GBA and kickstarts it.
-More details in the 'Game' section.
+More details are in the 'Game' section.

 The BIOS is connected through a 32-bit bus and it's implemented using a combination of Arm and Thumb instructions, though the latter is the most prominent.